Lean Body Mass Calculator

 Leads to weight regain

-Tracking lean body mass ensures fat loss is healthy and sustainable.
+Tracking lean body mass ensures fat loss remains healthy and sustainable.

 For muscle-building goals: